raspberrypi/documentation/hardware/display/README.md

 ## Board support

-The DSI display is designed to work with Raspberry Pi models 2, 3 and 4 that have mounting holes in a HAT footprint.
-Model 1 A/B boards are supported, but require additional mounting hardware to fit the HAT-dimensioned stand-offs on the display PCB.
+The DSI display is designed to work on all models of Raspberry Pi, however early models that do not have mounting holes (The Raspberry Pi 1 model A and B) will require additional mounting hardware to fit the HAT-dimensioned stand-offs on the display PCB.

 [Legacy support](legacy.md)